mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

    > *"Use this to understand what you find.
 The Components have histories.
 Learn them."*

 3. **Map of Undercity**
-   > *"Dragon Infernalix sleeps in ancient Pre-Sundering ruins beneath this palace.
+   > *"Dragon Infernalix sleeps in ancient Pre-Worldrend ruins beneath this palace.
 These passages were built three thousand years ago.
 I remember them.
 This map shows the way."*

 4. **Letter of Introduction** (to Professor Miranda Questseeker)
    > *"Miranda studies at Aethermere University in Aethoria.
 She's brilliant, curious, and discretely opposed to current power structures.
 She'll help you understand the Components' mechanics.
 Tell her Arcturus sent you.
 She'll know what that means."*